 - Hormone fluctuations settle and menopause symptoms stop.

 Although menopause happens to all women, when and how we experience it differs.
 Genetics, exposure to environmental toxins, radiation, chemotherapy and some surgeries affect our experience.
-These factors also affect how long menopause lasts.
+Other factors that play a huge role in our menopause include our lifestyle, diet, movement and psychological health.

 To manage menopause symptoms better, watch this fun and interesting video by Dr. Barbara Taylor better known as Menopause Barbie as she explains the stages of menopause (25:32)!